-The Drafting Design Technology (DDT) Program is an application-orientated program.
-The mission of the program is to meet the drafting design technology manpower needs of the State of Louisiana and the nation as a whole by producing graduates that possess the skills and knowledge that are necessary to be productive practicing Drafting Design Technologists.
+The Drafting and Design Engineering Technology (DDET) Program is an application-orientated program.
+The mission of the program is to meet the drafting design technology manpower needs of the State of Louisiana and the nation as a whole by producing graduates that possess the skills and knowledge that are necessary to be productive practicing Drafting and Design Engineering Technologists.

 Program Educational Objectives

-- DDT-EO-1: To prepare graduates who demonstrate knowledge of content that support professional competencies, skills, and abilities in the field of drafting design technology and related areas.
+- DDET-EO-1: To prepare graduates who demonstrate knowledge of content that support professional competencies, skills, and abilities in the field of drafting design technology and related areas.

-- DDT-EO-2: To prepare graduates who continuously develop skills in problem solving, teamwork, and communication to effectively support and interface with engineering technologist, technicians, and engineers from technical disciplines.
+- DDET-EO-2: To prepare graduates who continuously develop skills in problem solving, teamwork, and communication to effectively support and interface with engineering technologist, technicians, and engineers from technical disciplines.

-- DDT-EO-3: To prepare graduates who understand their professional and ethical responsibilities.
+- DDET-EO-3: To prepare graduates who understand their professional and ethical responsibilities.

-- DDT-EO-4: To prepare graduates who understand the need for life-long learning, diversity, and knowledge of professional, societal, and global issues.
+- DDET-EO-4: To prepare graduates who understand the need for life-long learning, diversity, and knowledge of professional, societal, and global issues.

-Program outcomes for the graduates of the Drafting Design Technology Program are as follows:
+Program outcomes for the graduates of the Drafting and Design Engineering Technology Program are as follows:

-Students in the Drafting Design Technology Program will use the modern technology of Computer-Aided Drafting and Design to develop graphic representations of buildings, machine elements and mechanical systems.
+Students in the Drafting and Design Engineering Technology Program will use the modern technology of Computer-Aided Drafting and Design to develop graphic representations of buildings, machine elements and mechanical systems.